angristan/nginx-autoinstall/conf/README.md

 ### LibreSSL / OpenSSL from source

 You can now use ChaCha20 in addition to AES.
+Add this in your server block:

 `ssl_ciphers EECDH+CHACHA20:EECDH+AESGCM:EECDH+AES;`

+### Dynamic TLS Records

+Add this into your http block to enable the patch:

+`ssl_dyn_rec_enable on;`

 ### GeoIP

-Add the path of the 2 GeoIP databases to your http block :
+Add the path of the 2 GeoIP databases to your http block:

 ```
 geoip_country  /opt/geoip-db/GeoIP-Country.dat;